Health Protection (Coronavirus, Restrictions) (England) Regulations 2020: Amendments of 1 June 2020

 The amendments increased the period for regular review of the regulations by the Secretary of State from 21 to 28 days.

 Legal basis

-As with the original regulations, this statutory instrument was introduced by Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984.
-The legal basis for the use of the powers was stated to be as before.
+The amendments were made under the same emergency powers as the main regulations.
 The regulations came into force at midnight prior to 1 June, and were laid before parliament at 11.30am on the same day.
 The Secretary of State again used section 45R of the 1984 act to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Changes to business closures

 Outdoor non-food markets could re-open, as could car showrooms.
 Outdoor sports amenities were also allowed to re-open, including water sports, stables, shooting and archery venues, golf courses and driving ranges.

 Some types of venue, previously not mentioned, were now explicitly required to remain closed including indoor games, recreation and entertainment venues, theme and adventure parks, social clubs, model villages, aquariums and zoos, and farm attractions.
 In addition, indoor visitor attractions at venues which were otherwise allowed to open had to remain closed, including shops and visitor centres (but not toilets).